 Los Luna Story

-Residing on the south coast of Bali alongside rice paddies the whole family was immediately swept up in the lifestyle that is Bali..
+Residing on the south coast of Bali alongside rice paddies the whole family was immediately swept up in the lifestyle that is Bali.
 Living outdoors, watching the sunrise and sunset, and a life fuelled by the luna phases.
 "The moon has such a cultural significance to the Indonesian people, and particularly in Bali, the moon is a mark of so many things.
 I realised that our happiness came from the authenticity of the life we were living."

 Los Luna is about tradition, culture, and the beauty in authenticity.
 "Every piece is finished and of impeccable quality, but I like there to be the sign of hand stitching and hand painting that marks each piece as individual and unique.
 That is where the stories come from, and I believe this is what we look for when we bring something into our home, a story."